-WAV^e is a framework intended for describing declaratively the behavioural interface of web services, and for testing operationally the possibility of fruitful interaction between them.
-WAV^e answers the question "does there exist a viable interaction, between two given web services, which achieves a given goal \mathcal{G} ?"
-In case of success, WAV^e produces a set of expectations about events.
-WAV^e is particularly suitable for highly dynamic environments, in which inter-operability is an unknown that has to be checked.
+WAV^{e} is a framework intended for describing declaratively the behavioural interface of web services, and for testing operationally the possibility of fruitful interaction between them.
+WAV^{e} answers the question "does there exist a viable interaction, between two given web services, which achieves a given goal \mathcal{G} ?"
+In case of success, WAV^{e} produces a set of expectations about events.
+WAV^{e} is particularly suitable for highly dynamic environments, in which interoperability is an unknown that has to be checked.

-WAV^e uses and extends a technology initially developed for on-line compliance verification of agent interaction to protocols [9]. \mathcal{S} CIFF and the protocol specification language based on social integrity constraints were motivated and inspired by conspicuous work done in the context of agent interaction in open societies, notably work by Singh [13] and colleagues.
+WAV^e uses and extends a technology initially developed for online compliance verification of agent interaction to protocols [6].
+SCIFF and the protocol specification language based on social integrity constraints were motivated and inspired by conspicuous work done in the context of agent interaction in open societies, notably work by Singh [27] and colleagues.
 The extension of such a work to the context of web services, centering around the concept of policies, as proposed in this work, seems to be very promising.
 The idea of policies for web services and policy-based reasoning is one that many other authors also adopt.
-We will cite work by Finin and colleagues [16], and by Bradshaw and colleagues [17], the first one with an emphasis on representation of actions, the latter on the deontic semantic aspects of web service interaction.
+We will cite work by Finin and colleagues [20], and by Bradshaw and colleagues [28], the first one with an emphasis on representation of actions, the latter on the deontic semantic aspects of web service interaction.
 We acknowledge the importance of action modelling and we point that the idea of expected behaviour of web services can have a deontic reading.
-In fact, previous work on \mathcal{S} CIFF has been devoted to investigating and clarifying the interesting links between deontic operators and expectation-based reasoning [18].
-The distinguishing features of WAV^{e} , compare to most work of literature, are its logical underpinning and its sound and complete operational characterisation.
-It is in our agenda to carry out an extensive empiric evaluation of WAV^e based on interesting cases and scenarios such as those proposed in related work, and on the existing implementation of the \mathcal{S} CIFF framework.7
+In fact, previous work on SCIFF has been devoted to investigating and clarifying the interesting links between deontic operators and expectation-based reasoning [8].
+The distinguishing features of WAV^e , compare to most work of literature, are its logical underpinning and its sound and complete operational characterisation.
+It is in our agenda to carry out an extensive empiric evaluation of WAV^e based on interesting cases and scenarios such as those proposed in related work, and on the existing implementation of the SCIFF framework.3

-Another direction of current work relates to the actual use of the answers of WAV^e by web services after they manage a successful derivation.
-In principle, the sequence of events produced by WAV^e could be instantiated into a concrete sequence of messages, which will guarantee the achievement of \mathcal{G} , under ideal external conditions.
+Another direction of current work relates to the actual use of the answers of WAV^{e} by web services after they manage a successful derivation.
+In principle, the sequence of events produced by WAV^{e} could be instantiated into a concrete sequence of messages, which will guarantee the achievement of \mathcal{G} , under ideal external conditions.
 But this is true only if the policies disclosed by both web services are a faithful representation of their actual behaviour.
 This may not be the case, as for example policies may depend on sensible data, and web services may be not allowed to disclose full information to the outside.
-In that case nothing warrants that the course of action produced by WAV^e will be satisfactory for either web services could "formally" agree that a certain course of events in an acceptable option, possibly after another mutual verification phase.
+In that case nothing warrants that the course of action produced by WAV^{e} will be satisfactory for either web service.
+We might then have to resort to further steps.
+For example both web services could "formally" agree that a certain course of events in an acceptable option, possibly after another mutual verification phase.
 This is subject of ongoing work.
 Finally, we are currently investigating the exchange of policies between web services, for which a suitable interaction protocol needs to be devised.
 We are thinking of specifying such a protocol for exchanging the policies in the same language WAV^e uses to specify policies.